Midsumma Carnival

 What happened to T Dance?

-Midsumma Carnival is the opening event for the festival - Midsumma Carnival used to turn into T-Dance at 6pm.
-Midsumma no longer calls the evening celebrations "T-Dance", we consider the event all "Midsumma Carnival".
+Midsumma Carnival is the opening event for the festival - we used to advertise that Midsumma Carnival turns into T-Dance at 6pm.
+Midsumma no longer calls the evening celebrations "T-Dance", as we consider the total event to be "Midsumma Carnival".

 What accessibility services are provided at Midsumma Carnival?